mabels/ipaddress/README.md

   ip.octets
     #=> [172,16,10,1]

-Shortcut method IPv4#[], provides access to a given octet whithin the
+Shortcut method IPv4#[], provides access to a given octet within the
 range:

   ip[1]